Essenceia/low-latency-ethernet/README.md

 In order to help acheive a lower latency all features not stricktly necessary for our use case will be stripped out.
-External users should assume this project will be re-usable for a different use case.
+External users should assume this project will be re-usable for a different use case or that it is compliant with 802.3.

-Our objective is to implement 3 different ethernet interface, each having only 1 function :
+Our objective is to implement 2 different ethernet interface, each having a limited feature scope :

-- UDP for data stream only
+- UDP :

-- UDP for re-transmission request only
+    rx for data stream and replayed messages only tx for re-transmission request only

 - TCP, single connection

-## UDP data stream
+### PHY

 Features :

-- rx only, no tx
+- 10GBASE-T

+### MAC

+Features :

+- XMII

+Assumptions :

+- Non compliance with 802.3 is okay

+- Full duplex interface only

+### UDP

+#### rx data stream

+Features :

 - IPv4, no support for framgmentation